-Remote work, also known as telecommuting or working from home, has gained a lot of traction both globally and in South Africa, especially due to the COVID-19 pandemic.
-But what is remote work?
-Is it just a fad?
-What are the advantages and disadvantages of working remotely?
+Remote work, also known as telecommuting or working from home, has gained a lot of traction both globally and in South Africa, especially since the COVID-19 pandemic.
+But what is remote work, and what are the pros and cons?

 The concept of remote work is simple: instead of commuting to a physical workplace, employees can work from any location where there is an internet connection.